-Being one of the few bands named after their manager, The Fratellis shot to fame during late 2006, and mainly 2007 when they released their debut album Costello Music.
+Being one of the few bands named after their manager, The Fratellis shot to fame in late 2006, and mainly 2007 when they released their debut album Costello Music.

-On this first album, we saw three main singles in Henrietta, Chelsea Dagger and Whistle For The Choir.
+On this first album, we saw three main tunes with Henrietta, Chelsea Dagger, and my personal favorite, Whistle For The Choir.

-The Scottish trio quickly gained recognition as one of the new hot acts of 2006 and 2007, even bagging a Brit Award for Best British Breakthrough Act in 2007.
+The Scottish trio quickly gained recognition as one of the new hot bands of 2006 and 2007, even bagging a Brit Award for Best British Breakthrough Act in 2007.

-Since their debut, The Fratellis continued to gather new fans around the UK with their blues-influenced pop songs, touring and visiting the many festivals that the nation offers.
+Since their debut, The Fratellis have continued to gather new fans around the UK with their blues-influenced pop tunes, touring and visiting the many festivals the nation has to offer.

 The Fratellis and post-millennium British bands

-In the same tradition as The Zutons, Arctic Monkeys, and The Libertines, The Fratellis fitted well into this new movement of British alternative rock acts.
+In the same tradition as Razorlight, Arctic Monkeys, Kaiser Chiefs, The Kooks, Franz Ferdinand, and Bloc Party, The Fratellis fitted well into this new movement of British alternative rock acts.

-These acts were more bluesy and much louder than early 2000 British acts who had a more polished sound.
-I’m mainly thinking of bands such as Coldplay, Travis and Keene who all used bigger productions, more strings, acoustic guitars, and piano arrangements.
+These acts were much louder than early 2000 British acts which had a more polished sound.
+I’m mainly thinking of bands such as Coldplay, Travis, and Keene.
+Those bands all used bigger productions, more strings, acoustic guitars, and piano arrangements.

 Well, it’s a big, big city and it’s always the same.

 Can never be too pretty, tell me your name.